-Appendix 1 - Detailed analysis of responses to questions in EFRAG's draft comment letter
+Appendix 1 - Detailed analysis of responses to questions in EFRAG's draft comment letter, EFRAG Secretariat recommendations and questions to EFRAG TEG

 Question 1 - Strategic direction and balance of the Board's activities

 Paragraphs 14-18 and Table 1 provide an overview of the Board's main activities and the current level of focus for each activity.
 We would like your feedback on the overall balance of our main activities.